Promoting Fathers’ Mental Health During Children's Early Childhood

 Father involvement, then, has significant benefits for everyone involved.
 But too often, social expectations about masculinity and structural barriers make it difficult for fathers to get involved, especially during the early years of life.

-“There are so many things that shape each person’s idea of masculinity, from social norms to cultural influences,” says NICHQ Senior Project Director, Kenn Harris.
+“There are so many things that shape each person’s idea of masculinity, from social norms to cultural influences,” says NICHQ VP of Community Engagement, Kenn Harris.
 “And sometimes it can be difficult to reconcile all these expectations.
 This is especially true for fathers who face additional structural barriers—such as employment and economic challenges or living in different housing than their child—which disrupt their ability to connect with their children during the early years of life.”

 Trying to navigate these barriers can generate internal stress, explains psychologist and national fathers’ mental health expert Daniel Singley, PhD, ABPP.
 This stress can then manifest in mental health issues and make it all the more difficult for dads to engage in nurturing, interactive relationships with their children.